satansdeer/satansdeer.github.com/_posts/2018-03-04-gradient-coin-tutorial.markdown

 ## What Are We Going To Build

-I think everyone already has already heard about cryptokitties.
+I think everyone has already heard about cryptokitties.
 A game based on Ethereum blockchain where you collect and breed adorable kittens:

 ![cryptokitties](/assets/images/cryptokitties.png)

-The game has huge success and a lot of kittens are sold for the crazy amount of money, like hundreds of thousands of dollars.
+The game has huge success and a lot of kittens are sold for a crazy amount of money, like hundreds of thousands of dollars.

 The game is mostly open-source with a few exceptions (breeding and genetic algorithms).